 Children's Mental Health

 Snohomish County has a Children’s Mental Health Liaison to assist the community’s families, school and social service providers in accessing mental health services and navigating resources for children and adolescents.
-Contact Liza Patchen-Short at [email protected] or call her at 425-388-7254.
+Email Liza Patchen-Short call her at 425-388-7254.
 If you need immediate help, click on the button below for resources:

 - Resiliency Conference

 Select a link below to view the video presentation (Dr. Nadine Burke Harris only) or PowerPoint from the conference:

 - Dr. Nadine Burke Harris, Center for Youth Wellness

 - Joe Neigel, Monroe Community Coalition

 - Christy Anana, School Counselor

 - Continua Consulting Group

 - Building Trauma Informed Practices in our Schools and Communities